pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * RDS can be restored to a backup taken as recent as 5min ago using point-in-time restore (PITR).
 When you restore, a new instance is created from the DB snapshot and you need to point to the new instance.
+  * Read replica cannot be promoted
+  * SQLserver: backup taken on primary-> expect IO suspension.
+Others have backup using secondary

 *ElastiCache*